 Naturally, as an A-type, I was seriously fascinated by the physiology and biochemistry components which were a part of our training.
 However, when it came to learning the nutrition guidelines traditional dietetic practice I became frustrated by a disconnect I saw in my own life.

 Low fat milk?
 Whole grain bread?
 Vegetable oils?
 Eat small and often?
 None of this seemed to work for my body.
 I was tired, inflammed, had gut issues, messy hormones, skiny-fat, and couldn’t seem to “nutrition guideline” my way out of it.

 As a student with a keen interest in physiology, I then naturally started to challenge the advice we were given.
 After all as an aspiring dietitian, who was ever going to take nutrition advice from someone in such a poor state with their own health?

 I had an important experience when I finished university.
 The next move wasn’t clean cut.
 After waking up to some of the current gaps in mainstream nutrition [and health in general] the idea of fitting tidily into a traditional dietetic role (usually in a hospital setting) didn’t quite gel.

 It was soon after setting a clear intention about practising dietetics from a place of personal integrity, that I developed a clearer sense of purpose and passion for nutrition coaching.

-My mission today is to create a voice and a conversation which enables people to become better informed and autonomous with their health and wellbeing.
+My mission today is to be a part of a conversation that enables people to become better informed and autonomous in their health and wellbeing.
 The most significant changes in health come from an expanded consciousness and awareness of our own bodies and individual needs.
 It shouldn’t be always about relying on expert opinion.
-Ultimately I think we all should have the oppertunity to become educated so that we can intuitively know how each of us can best eat, move, and live to be our optimal and most vibrant selves.
+Ultimately I think we all should have the opportunity to become educated so that we can intuitively know how each of us can best eat, move, and live to be our best selves.